 - I confirm that I previewed this abstract and that all information is correct.
 I accept that the content of this abstract cannot be modified or corrected after final submission and I am aware that it will be published as submitted.

-- Submission of the abstract constitutes the consent of all authors to publication (e.g. Symposium website, programs, other promotions, etc.)
+- Submission of the abstract constitutes the consent of all authors to publication (e.g. meeting website, programmes, other promotions, etc.)

-- The Abstract Submitter warrants and represents that no part of the information and content provided by him/her (Hereafter: the “Content“) to ISPPD-12 Symposium on Pneumococci & Pneumococcal Diseases and Kenes International Organizers of Congresses SA and its affiliates (together: the “Organizers“), nor the publication of any such Content by each of the Organizers, on the internet or otherwise infringes any third party rights, including but not limited to privacy rights and/or intellectual property rights.
+- The Abstract Submitter warrants and represents that no part of the information and content provided by him/her (Hereafter: the “Content“) to the 13th Meeting of the International Society of Pneumonia and Pneumococcal Diseases (ISPPD-13) and Kenes International Organizers of Congresses SA and its affiliates (together: the “Organisers“), nor the publication of any such Content by each of the Organisers, on the internet or otherwise infringes any third party rights, including but not limited to privacy rights and/or intellectual property rights.

-- The Abstract Submitter grants each of the Organizers the license and right to use, reproduce, publish, translate, distribute, and display the Content or any part thereof, in any manner and on any platform or media whatsoever, in each Organizer’s absolute discretion, on a royalty-free, perpetual, irrevocable nonexclusive basis.
+- The Abstract Submitter grants each of the Organisers the license and right to use, reproduce, publish, translate, distribute, and display the Content or any part thereof, in any manner and on any platform or media whatsoever, in each Organiser’s absolute discretion, on a royalty-free, perpetual, irrevocable nonexclusive basis.